Canadian Siberian Expeditionary Force: Graves and memorials: Churkin Naval Cemetery

 The Commonwealth War Graves Commission site, part of the Churkin Naval Cemetery (known in Russian as the "Morskoe" or Maritime Cemetery on the Churkin Peninsula in Vladivostok), contains the graves of 14 Canadians alongside British, French, Czechoslovak and Japanese troops who died during the Siberian Intervention and a monument to Allied soldiers buried in various locations in Siberia.
 The same section contains a memorial to the ten British and three Canadian soldiers whose graves are found in other parts of Siberia.
 The Australian Honorary Consul at that time is also interred there.

 During the Soviet period, this site was largely unmaintained.
 In 1996, a Canadian squadron of warships visited Vladivostok; during the visit, sailors from HMCS Protecteur, assisted by members of the Russian Navy, replaced headstones and generally repaired the graves of Canadians buried in a local cemetery.

 Departure

-Canadian labour unions in Canada’s four largest cities—Montreal, Toronto, Winnipeg and Vancouver were sympathetic to the Soviets in Russia and started to pressure the Canadian government to leave Russia.
-When the main force of Canadians arrived in Russia in January of 1919 it was decided to bring them home.
-The government refused to allow them to move to the front where they would come into conflict with the Soviets so they stayed in Vladivostok.
+Canadian labour unions in Canada's four largest cities—Montreal, Toronto, Winnipeg and Vancouver—were sympathetic to the Soviets in Russia and started to pressure the Canadian government to leave Russia.
+When the main force of Canadians arrived in Russia in January 1919 it was decided to bring them home.
+The government refused to allow them to move to the front where they would come into conflict with the Soviets, so they stayed in Vladivostok.
 Even there they were not safe as Soviet partisans started to attack Allied forces in the port city.
 Canadians were ordered to arm themselves at all times.
 The Canadians dedicated a monument to the 19 Canadians who died in Russia on June 1, 1919.
-On June 5, 1919, the remaining Canadians boarded the SS Monteagle and sailed for Victoria ending the Canadian presence in Russia.
+On June 5, 1919, the remaining Canadians boarded the SS Monteagle and sailed for Victoria, ending the Canadian presence in Russia.